FreeCheng523/Task-of-Text-Generation/README.md

 # Task-of-Text-Generation

-Here, we are concentrate on collection of research papers involving text-generation topics,
+Here, we are concentrate on collection of research papers involving text-generation topics